Common Mistakes People Make With Their Retirement Money

 The Bottom Line

-Your retirement money isn't for gambling.
-Those funds must provide you with a reliable and consistent income stream.
-Take the time to lay out an investment plan and be serious about it before you invest in something new.
-Otherwise, you'll have no one but yourself to blame for your losses—and the loss of your retirement future.
+Your retirement funds are meant to provide you with a reliable and consistent income stream to live off of once you stop working full time.
+Take the time now to lay out a sound investment plan and be serious about it before you invest in something new.
+Don't gamble with money you can't afford to lose.